 I had even written a course on cloud security.

 I needed to get the (ISC)2 Certified Cloud Security Professional or CCSP certification.
 (ISC)2 bought the CCSP certification program from the Cloud Security Alliance.
 It was pretty new.
-And, as explained below, it's not about actually securing cloud systems.
+And, as explained below, it's not really about how you would actually go about securing cloud systems.

-(ISC)2 issues counts of certificate holders every 6 months.
-In June 2018, the last count before I did this, just 3,549 people world-wide had the CCSP certification.
+(ISC)2 used to publish counts of certificate holders every 6 months at https://www.isc2.org/About/Member-Counts, but they seemed to have removed that.
+On May 31 2018, the last count before I did the exam, just 3,549 people world-wide had the CCSP certification.
 Meanwhile there were 82,577 people with CISSP just in the U.S.A.
-The top 10 countries for CCSP were:
+(Within 6 months those numbers had grown to 4,518 and 84,557, respectively) The top 10 countries for CCSP were:

 Countries with just one CCSP holder each included Bahrain, Curaçao, Georgia, Ghana, Guernsey, Isle of Man, Jamaica, Jordan, Korea, Montenegro, Oman, Philippines, Qatar, Romania, Russia, Senegal, Slovakia, Trinidad and Tobago, Tunisia, and U.S. Virgin Islands.